 The early Renaissance Pleasure Faires and Dickens Christmas Fairs had a signiﬁcant inﬂuence on American culture by promoting the revival of handicrafts and folk music, the concept of ﬁrst-person interpretive living history, and improvisational theater.
 They have always provided a means of rebelling against the formulaic province of television, mass manufacturing, and the homogenization inherent in the modern world.
 To the performer and to the patron alike they provide an opportunity for interactive playfulness, and a connection with our shared folk history.

-With the involvement of three generations of the founding Patterson family, and a large, multi-talented cast of performers and artists, as well as, over the years, thousands of devoted patrons, the Great Dickens Christmas Fair has evolved over the course of four decades.
+With the involvement of three generations of the founding Patterson family, and a large, multi-talented cast of performers and artists, as well as, over the years, thousands of devoted patrons, the Great Dickens Christmas Fair has evolved over the course of nearly five decades.
 It has become one of the San Francisco Bay Area’s premier annual events—the only celebration of its kind in the world!